dashpilot/vue-headless-cms/README.md

 <img src="public/img/preview.png" />

+## Documentation

+For documentation one how to create new content types, configuring site-wide settings and integration with your own front- and backend, check the [documentation wiki](https://github.com/dashpilot/vue-headless-cms/wiki)

 ## Press the :star: button
 Don't forget to press the :star: button to let me know I should continue improving this project.